Quantum Event Learning and Gentle Random Measurements: Gentle Measurement Lemmas

 In the derivation above we used \Cref{obs:random_measurements} (\Cref{eq:State(k)}) to go from the first line to the second, \Cref{cor:taking_avg_outside_trace_specific} to go from the second line to the third.
 Then we re-organize terms and replace the definition of $\baccept{k}$ from \Cref{def:blend_accept_and_state} (\Cref{eq:bacept_base_defn}) to get the desired result.

 Now (as in the proof of the Gentle Measurement Lemma), when $\rho$ is a mixed state we can recover the same bound by first purifying $\rho$.
-Formally, consider a state $\rho$ and set of two outcome projective measurements $\cM$ all acting on some Hilbert space $\cH_A$.
-Then there exists a pure state $\ket{\psi}_{AR}$ in some larger Hilbert space $\cH_A \otimes \cH_R$ with the property that
+Formally, let $\system{A}$ be the quantum system that $\rho$ and the measurements $\cM$ act on.
+Then there exists another quantum system $\system{R}$ and a pure state $\ket{\psi}_{\system{AR}}$ such that